JMMP-Group/CO_AMM15/scripts/PROCESS_GEBCO_EMOD_2020/README_PROCESS_BATHY.md

    *    /gws/nopw/j04/jmmp_collab/AMM15/EMODNET_GEBCO_2020/GEBCO_2020/SOURCE

-They are the global data set of the elevations and als lconatin the LSM in the tid file.
+They are the global data set of the elevations and also contain the LSM in the tid file.

-we make a more maneagable cut out of each for the NWS:
+we make a more manageable cut out of each for the NWS:

 ```bash
  ncks -d lon,33000,52000 -d lat,29000,40000 GEBCO_2020.nc NWS_CUT_GEBCO.nc